 The Court, in order to offset the cost associated with the supervision, care, and custody of juveniles, participates in the State of Michigan Child Care Fund.
 This is a Federal program where Title IV-E dollars can be accessed to offset a portion of the expenses related to services provided to juveniles.
 The program is set up to reimburse the cost of services provided through both the Tribe's Department of Human Services and the Court.
-The Department of Human Services uses these funds to offset costs associated with Foster Care and other placements for children in need of care due to neglect and/or abuse.
-The Court utilizes the program to offset cost associated with children in need of supervision in their own homes.
+The Department of Human Services uses these funds to offset costs associated with foster care and other placements for children in need of care due to neglect and abuse.
+The Court also utilizes the program to offset cost associated with children in need of supervision in their own homes.
 This State-operated, Federally-funded program assists the Tribe in managing costs and allowing the Court to provide these needed services.
+This is an ongoing grant and is renewed annually.